About Blackheath

 1997: We reach the national quarter finals of the Cricketer National Village Competition.

 1999: Double promotion year - the 1st XI are champions of the Fullers League and win promotion into the Surrey Championship and the 2nd XI won Division 2.
-We also won the award for the 'Best kept cricket ground' in the Surrey Best kept Village competition.
+We also win the award for the 'Best kept cricket ground' in the Surrey Best Kept Village competition.

 2003: Blackheath celebrates 125 years of cricket on the heath with a grand Summer Ball.